fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

 =====================
 Environments Resource
 =====================
-A major feature of FoxXO is its many environments.
+A major feature of FossXO is its many environments.
 Environments are responsible for managing required assets and spawning / destroying entities as the game progresses.
 This is similar responsibility as *maps* in other games.